 One note about expressing the anger physically.
-Remember that what's healing isn't acting out the aggression, which can actually make the person more angry.
+Remember that what's healing isn't acting out the aggression, which can actually make the person more angry (because it signals that there's an emergency!)
 The body may benefit from discharging tension, but that could happen from dancing.
 What's really helpful for your child is that he gets to show you just how upset he is, so he feels understood.
 So if your child wants to clobber something (in lieu of acting out his anger toward a person), say "You are showing me just how mad you are about this!
 I see!
 Wow!"

 5. Help your child be aware of her "warning signs."

 Once kids are in the full flush of adrenaline and the other "fight or flight" neurotransmitters, they think it's an emergency, and they're fighting for their lives.
-At that point, managing the angry impulses is almost impossible, and all we can offer kids is a safe haven while the storm sweeps through them.
+At that point, managing the angry impulses is almost impossible, it's very hard to reach them, and all we can offer is a safe haven while the storm sweeps through them.
 But if you can help your child notice when she's getting annoyed and learn to calm herself, she'll have many fewer tantrums.
 When she's little, you'll have to know her cues and take preventive action -- offering some snuggle time, or getting her out of the grocery store.
 As she gets older, you can point it out to her:

 "Sweetie, you're getting upset.
 We can make this better.
 Let's all take a deep breath and figure this out together."